AidanHibbard/olallie/docs/state.md

 ```

 ## TypeScript Support
-Types in your store should be automatically detected, however there may be times you want to define specific values for your state.
+Types in your store should be automatically detected.
+However, there may be times you want to define specific values for your state.

 #### Example
 ```typescript